 We hope that EdPlace's smart recommendation system will provide your students with activities that are a great fit for their needs, helping them to improve in skills and confidence.
 If you would like to learn more about our recommendation system and how it works, please click here.

-We know that as a teacher you will often have a better idea than we do about specific skills your students need to work on, which is why we provide the option to assign work on an individual activity or wider topic basis.
-You can also use our assessments, particularly when introducing a new student to your class or starting a new school year, to support you in identifying current student strengths and areas for development.
+We know that you will often have a better idea than we do about specific skills your students need to work on, which is why we provide the option to assign work on an individual activity or wider topic basis.
+You can also use our assessments, particularly when you are working with a new student or starting a new school year, to support you in identifying current student strengths and areas for development.
 We want you to have all the tools at your fingertips to assign perfect-fit activities from EdPlace to your students!

 Sometimes, this insight may come from your student themself too, which is why we have an option to 'Self assign', which you can opt to turn ON or OFF for each pupil.
 (To learn more about this feature, please click here.)

-Once you are logged in to your teacher account, you can review all available EdPlace activities under the 'Browse' tab of our website:
+Once you are logged in to your educator account, you can review all available EdPlace activities under the 'Browse' tab of our website:

 After clicking on a particular year group and subject, you will be redirected to a view with multiple tabs or toggles: